Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * [Exposed Methods](src/main/resources/ComparatorScriptBindings.js)
     * These methods can be called in your .js script

 * `getBenchmarksToCompareAgainst` is a method that you pass a `ComparedBenchmark` to and uses the metadata from that model to make appropriate fetches and grab the benchmarks you can compare it against given your configuration.
 It also allows you to pass a different version to compare to and a different range than what you provided via command args.
-* `getBenchmarkScores` is a method you can pass a List of `ComparedBenchmarks` to in case you wanted an easy way to extract all of the scores from the list.
+* `getBenchmarkScores` is a method you can pass a List of `ComparedBenchmarks` to in case you wanted an easy way to extract all the scores from the list.
 It will return a List of `Double` values.
 * `runComparison` is the method you call in order to run an actual comparison.
 It will take all a `ComparedBenchmark` and a List of `ComparedBenchmarks` and return a string representing `PASS`, `FAIL`, or `SKIP`. (`SKIP`) is passed back in the result of a configuration error, or benchmarks not being found to compare against.
 * `calculateMean`, `calculateSD`, `calculateDeviatonsFromMean`, and `calculatePercentChange` are specific simple methods you can quickly access for your own calculations and return `Double` values
 * `passAssertionDeviation`, `passAssertionPercentage`, and `passAssertionPositive` are assertion methods you can use to return boolean values that represent pass/fail